 With a higher score,

-For example, someone who has responsibly repaid secured personal loans is more likely to qualify for favourable terms on their next loan than someone who has multiple defaults.
+For example, someone who has responsibly repaid secured personal loans is more likely to qualify for favorable terms on their next loan than someone who has multiple defaults.

 Practical tips to speed up score improvement